-7 In keeping with The FATF Recommendations, examples are not mandatory elements of the standards and are included for guidance only.
+3 In keeping with the FATF Recommendations, examples are not mandatory elements of the standards and are included for guidance only.
 The examples are not intended to be comprehensive, and although they are considered to be helpful indicators, they may not be relevant in all circumstances.

-- ii.
+- i.
+The nature and scale of the business; - ii.
 The complexity, volume and size of transactions; - iii.
 The degree of risk associated with each area of operation; - iv.
 Type of customer (e.g. whether ownership is highly complex, whether the customer is a PEP, whether the customer's employment income supports account activity, whether customer is known to other members of the financial group); - v.
 Type of product/service (e.g. whether private banking, one-off transaction, mortgage); - vi.
 Delivery channels (e.g. whether internet banking, wire transfers to third parties, remote cash withdrawals); - vii.
-Geographical area (e.g. whether business is conducted in or through jurisdictions with high levels of drug trafficking or corruption, whether the customer is subject to regulatory or public disclosure requirements); - viii.
-The internal audit and regulatory findings; and - ix.
-Value of customer accounts and frequency of transactions.
+Geographical area (e.g. whether business is conducted in or through jurisdictions with high levels of drug trafficking or corruption, whether the customer is subject to regulatory or public disclosure requirements); and - viii.
+Value of account and frequency of transactions.